m8e/laravel-medialibrary-extension/README.md

 ## Installation

 You can install the package via composer :
 ```bash
 composer require okipa/laravel-medialibrary-extension:^7.0.0
 ```
 The extension package will automatically install the [spatie/laravel-medialibrary](https://github.com/spatie/laravel-medialibrary) if it has not already been installed on your project.
-This extension package will follow the `spatie` base package versions.
+This package follows the `spatie/laravel-medialibrary` versioning scheme.

 ## Extra features